 Application deadline: 12 October 2026

-RSA Research Networks are formed by RSA members interested in collaborating to examine an issue that responds to the Association’s aims and goals and is of interest and concern to both members and non-members.
-These issues need not necessarily have a direct policy focus, but the examination would normally lead to policy-related conclusions.
+Bringing together RSA members with shared interests, RSA Research Networks are formed when members collaborate to examine an issue that aligns with the Association’s key priorities and matters to both members and non-members.
+These issues need not have a direct policy focus, though examination would normally lead to policy-related conclusions.

 Value: up to £550 (c. $730; c. €620)